Jay Presson Allen

-Jay Presson Allen (March 3, 1922 – May 1, 2006) was an American screenwriter, playwright, stage director, television producer, and novelist.
-Known for her withering wit and sometimes-off-color wisecracks, she was one of the few women making a living as a screenwriter at a time when women were a rarity in the profession.
-"You write to please yourself," she said, "The only office where there's no superior is the office of the scribe."
+Jacqueline “Jay” Presson Allen (March 3, 1922 – May 1, 2006) was an American screenwriter, playwright, and novelist.
+Known for her withering wit and sometimes off-color wisecracks, she was one of the few women making a living as a screenwriter at a time when women were a rarity in the profession.
+She was twice nominated for the Academy Award for Best Adapted Screenplay, for Bob Fosse’s Cabaret (1972) and Sidney Lumet’s Prince of the City (1981), among several other accolades.

 Early life

-Allen was born Jacqueline Presson in San Angelo, Texas, the only child of Willie Mae (née Miller), a buyer, and Albert Jack Presson, a department store merchant.
-She was "never particularly fond of her given name", and decided to use her first initial when writing.
-She would spend every Saturday and Sunday in the movie house, from one o'clock until somebody dragged her out at seven.
-From that time on movies became very important to her, and Allen knew she wouldn't be staying in West Texas.
-Allen attended Miss Hockaday's School for Young Ladies in Dallas for a couple of years, but came away, in her words, "having had no education to speak of."
-She skipped college and at 18 left home to become an actress.
-In New York, her career lasted "for about twenty-five minutes", Allen says, when she realized that she only liked rehearsals and the first week of performance, and would rather be "out there" where the decisions were being made.
+Allen was born Jacqueline Presson in San Angelo, Texas, on March 3, 1922, the only child of buyer Willie Mae (née Miller) and department store merchant Albert Jack Presson.
+She was never particularly fond of her given name, and decided to use her first initial when writing.
+She would spend all day at the movie house every weekend, from 1 p.m. until somebody dragged her out at 7 p.m.
+From that time on, movies became very important to her and she knew she would not be staying in her hometown.
+She attended Miss Hockaday's School for Young Ladies in Dallas for a couple of years, but later said she left the school "having had no education to speak of".